 A day of fun at the Natural Sciences Museum Complex

-Families with children can plan an entire day of fun at the Natural Sciences Museum Complex, which includes the Dolphinarium and Planetarium, as well as an Exotic Birds Exhibition and a Micro Delta.
+Families with children can plan an entire day of fun at the Natural Sciences Museum Complex, which includes the Dolphinarium and Planetarium, as well as an Exotic Birds Exhibition and a Micro Delta (known as Microrezervatie).

 The Dolphinarium is one of the most popular attractions in Constanta, especially during the summer.
-Visitors can watch shows with dolphins, as well as sea lions and penguins.
+Visitors can watch shows with dolphins, as well as sea lions (and also take photos with them).

 The Planetarium, along the Astronomical Observatory, offers a unique journey into the world of stars and galaxies.